Do You Remember (Jay Sean song): Music video

 The video was shot in Los Angeles on 11 November 2009 with Sean Paul and Lil Jon and was directed by Gil Green.
-It features Sean, Paul and Lil Jon in a New York City block party setting and features cameos, whatever, used in the films by DJ Paul of Three 6 Mafia, Tyga, Birdman and Kevin Rudolf.
+It features Sean, Paul and Lil Jon in a New York City block party setting and features cameos from DJ Paul of Three 6 Mafia, Tyga, Birdman and Kevin Rudolf.
 The lead girl in the video is the model Jessica Vilchis, who plays the role of Jay Sean's love interest in the music video.

 The video was also somewhat of a homage to Michael Jackson's "The Way You Make Me Feel" video.

 On 3 December 2009, the video premiered on BET.
 It later had an online world premiere on VEVO on 13 December 2009, and it has nearly 35 million views as of 23 August 2010.
 As of 2022, the video has over 192 million views.

 Reception

 DJBooth commented, "like 'Down', this jam has undeniable club/radio appeal – thanks in large part to J remy & Bobby Bass' upbeat, string-led instrumental – which sounds a lot like their boardwork on Down.
 "Do You Remember" may not be a drastic departure from its predecessor, but Sean's recipe for number-one success yields an equally appetising result the second time around."

 "Do You Remember" was the VIP track on UK music channel 4Music on the week commencing 17 January 2010.